NilsPlaehn/ORACLE/README.md

 7) Aliasing_Correction_derivation.nb

 Contains a Mathematica script to derive the aliasing correction equations.
+If you cannot open Mathematica files, the script is also available as the pdf file "Aliasing_Correction_derivation.pdf".

 ***********
 One complete phantom and volunteer data set is available for download in the following public zenodo repository: